 The Company records the elements of its collaboration agreements that represent joint operating activities in accordance with ASC 808, Collaborative Arrangements ("ASC 808").
 Accordingly, the elements of the collaboration agreements that represent activities in which both parties are active participants and to which both parties are exposed to the significant risks and rewards that are dependent on the commercial success of the activities, are recorded as collaborative arrangements.
 The Company also considers the guidance in ASC 606 by analogy in determining the appropriate treatment for the transactions between the Company and its collaborators and the transactions between the Company and third parties.
 Generally, the classification of transactions under the collaborative arrangements is determined based on the nature and contractual terms of the arrangement along with the nature of the operations of the participants.
-To the extent revenue is generated from a collaboration, the Company will recognize its share of the net sales on a gross basis if it is deemed to be the principal in the transactions with customers, or on a net basis if it is instead deemed to be the agent in the transactions with customers, consistent with the guidance in ASC 606.
+To the extent revenue is generated from a collaboration, the Company will recognize its share of the net sales on a gross basis if it is deemed to be the principal in the transactions with customers, consistent with the guidance in ASC 606.